MagicCube/machine-learning-in-action/README.md

 # machine-learning-in-action
 Machine Learning in Action (机器学习实战)

+In this repository, it contains my personal implementations of several useful and the most commonly used algorithms which are introduced in the MLiA book.

 ## Installation
 The development environment requires numeric and scientific libraries like `numpy`, `matplotlib`, `scipy`, etc.